My Favorite Go-To Sourdough Bread Recipe

 How do I make more of my starter?

-Easy — simply feed it more!
-When you are getting it ready for baking, if you’d like to bake more than one loaf or make a recipe that uses more than 50 to 70 grams of starter, just feed it double: 100g of both water and flour.
-If you need even more than that, when the starter has peaked, feed it again.
+Easy—just feed it more!
+When you are getting it ready for baking, if you’d like to bake more than one loaf or make a recipe that uses more than 50 to 70 grams of starter, feed it double: 100 g water and 100 g flour.
+If you need even more than that when the starter has peaked, feed it again.
 Repeat until you have the amount of starter that you need.

 How does the temperature of my house affect my sourdough bread?

-How do I revive a neglected starter?
-How do I store my starter when I’m away or not baking?
-How do I make a homemade sourdough starter myself?
+How do I revive a neglected starter or store my starter when I’m away or not baking?

-Lucky for you I wrote a giant post all about how to start/keep/revive a sourdough starter and you can check that out with any sourdough starter specific questions.
+Lucky for you, I wrote a giant post all about how to start, keep, and revive a sourdough starter!

 No!
-You certainly can but after a fair amount of testing I have found that starting my bread in a room temperature dutch oven worked just great, and it was so much easier to not deal with a pot that was 450 degrees F. and trying to get the bread into it.
+You certainly can, but after a fair amount of testing, I have found that starting my bread at room temperature rather than a hot Dutch oven worked just great, and it was so much easier not to deal with a pot that was 450 degrees and trying to get the bread into it.

 Expert Tips

-• Ensure your sourdough starter is at its peak before using it in the recipe.
+• Active Starter: Ensure your sourdough starter is at its peak before using it in the recipe.
 Feed it the morning before or at least a 2 hours prior to making the dough.

-• Scoring the top of the dough allows for controlled expansion during baking.
+• Pretty Vents: Scoring the top of the dough allows for controlled expansion during baking.

-• Let the bread cool on a wire rack for at least 1 hour before slicing and serving.
+• The Cooldown: Let the bread cool on a wire rack for at least 1 hour before slicing and serving.

 woman holding two slices of sourdough bread over black and white checkered towel.